govau/design-system-components/CONTRIBUTING.md

 The Digital Transformation Agency are just caretakers of the design system.
 To help us with the caretaking we need a few things from newly proposed component contributions.
 One of our goals is to ensure a welcoming environment for all contributors to our projects.
 If you’re unsure about anything, just ask — or submit your issue or pull request anyway.
 The worst that can happen is we’ll politely ask you to change something.

+When making a new component, we would be very grateful if you post the research, design decisions and use cases for the component.
+Accessibility considerations should be documented or sourced from the [community forum](https://community.digital.gov.au/c/designsystem) before submitting a pull request.

+This may be in the form of a code snippet, screenshots, sketch files or written text on your research with references.
+This gives a chance for members of the community to respond and share any work they may have done in the past on a similar component.

 We appreciate all well intended contributions.